My roommate actually sited a website called Slap Happy Larry in a college paper

 In 2017 my study goal was to catch up on a few classics of children’s literature.
 Also, since I’m going to be watching TV anyway, I’ll continue to dive into that.
 There’s something to be learned from everything!

-What did I do in 2018?
-Our daughter was starting to move beyond picture books, so I had to make more of an effort to read them.
+By 2018 our daughter was starting to move beyond picture books, so I had to make more of an effort to read them.
 I focused more on short stories.
+We still read picture books but not so many.

 By 2019 the blogging habit is firmly entrenched and it remains one of my favourite things to do.
 I’ll be learning about storytelling until the day I die, and then I’ll have only scratched the surface.
 I want to read a lot of short stories this year.
 I’m finding the effort (and reward) of reading a top-notch short story is about equivalent to reading a novel, so I’ve been reading fewer novels, unfortunately.